SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 Brightness:
 - The brightness of the main RGB fractal.
 In percentage.
 - 100 is 100% max brightness.
-300 is 3x overeposure over maximum.
+300 is 3x overexposure over maximum.

 Bloom: